Can’t view the photos from your mobile device? Then view it on Flickr.

 The City of Coral Springs presented their Memorial Day service on Monday morning at Veterans Park with special guest speaker and resident Major General (Ret) W.S.
 Read.

 Dedicated to all those who fought or died in service for their country, the service was led by Ron Stancavage of the Veterans Coalition.
 The Invocation was given by Chaplain Paul Veliyathil of Vitas Innovative Hospice Care and the Pledge of Allegiance was led by Vice Mayor Larry Vignola.
-The Presentation of Colors were given by the Coral Springs Cadet Squadron of the Civil Air Patrol and the Salute Volley and Echo Taps were presented by the Coral Springs Honor Guard.
+The Presentation of Colors was given by the Coral Springs Cadet Squadron of the Civil Air Patrol and the Salute Volley and Echo Taps were presented by the Coral Springs Honor Guard.

 “I was a soldier, I am a soldier and I will always be a soldier,” he told the audience.